 Hold your blended learning objectives as the key to your strategic design and approach, rather than falling into the trap of simply designing your blended learning around the availability and use of a specific platform.

 Always think about your learners as you design any strategy and, if you haven’t already, use surveys to understand them better.
 This will ensure your blended learning approach can be tailored to their preferences and specific background.

 The core principle of the blended approach is to ensure all the different components work together to achieve the learning outcome.
 Keeping sight of this when designing your strategy will ensure each building block fits neatly into place.

-It’s often all too easy to simply repackage or re-purpose existing materials; however, the real power of a blended approach is its ability to shake things up and take a new look.
-Do not be afraid to discard what you’ve done in the past when designing your blended approach.
+It’s often all too easy to simply repackage or re-purpose existing materials.
+But the real power of a blended approach is its ability to shake things up and take a new look.
+Don’t be afraid to discard what you’ve done in the past when designing your blended approach.

 Before you decide on your blended learning tools, though, consider your learning goals, your learners’ needs and of course your budget.
 An overly complex authoring tool, intended for instructional designers, will not suit subject matter experts who are new to e-learning.
 Likewise, opting for a mobile app-led program may not suit all learners.

 It can be easy to place too much emphasis or value on the classroom parts of your strategy; however, the key to your blended approach is knowing and understanding the importance of all the components in delivering your learning objectives.

 There’s real power in collaborative learning when it works for the learning objectives and the cohort.
 Don’t overlook opportunities where this can be utilized to enhance the learning experience.